tokahuke/lopez/readme.md

 ## Limitations and future plans

 * Lopez is still limited to a single machine.
 No distributed programming yet.
 However, what are you scraping that requires so much firepower?

+* No JavaScript execution.
+This is pretty standard, since JavaScript is _heavy_ to run.
+If it is ever to be supported, it should be opt-in.

 * This crate need more docs and more support for other backends.
 Sorry, I have a full-time job.